 Perfect Amino is a dietary supplement manufactured by a brand called BodyHealth.
 The manufacturer claims that this supplement is “99% utilized" and that it helps to support muscle mass.

-But does Perfect Amino contain research-backed ingredients for supporting muscle and metabolic health, or are these just marketing claims?
-Does the utilization ratio of protein sources even matter from a health perspective?
+But does Perfect Amino contain research-backed ingredients for supporting muscle and metabolic health?
+Does the utilization ratio of protein sources even matter?
 Why did Perfect Amino's manufacturer receive a warning letter from the FDA?
-And which retailer sells Perfect Amino for the best price?
+And why do we take issue with some of the claims on the brand's website?

 Ingredient Analysis